jchester/spc-kit/README.md

 ## What it cannot do

 Everything else.
-Variable sample sizes.
+No variable sample sizes.
 No sensitizing rules.
 No XmR charts.
 No u charts.
 No Cusum or EWMA.
 No Hotelling T².
 Etc.

 ## References